crapp/labpowerqt/README.md

 * Support for polling frequencies higher than 1Hz
 * Full support of the Korad SCPI Interface
 * Device Wizard for simple device setup
-* Visualize Data in a fully customizeable Plot with image export functionality
+* Visualize Data in a fully customizeable plot with image export functionality
-* Store Data in a Database
+* Store data in a SQLite Database
 * Manage recorded sessions
-* Export Data to csv files
+* Export data to csv files

 ## Setting up LabPowerQt